gve-sw/CLUS18-DEVNET-2897/README.md

 ![Workflow](lab/images/Port_Workflow_Diagram.png)

+In order to get this done in ACI we will need to create:
+ * Switch profiles
+ * Interface policies
+ * Interface policy groups
+ * Tenants
+ * Application profiles
+ * End point groups
+ * Bridge domains
+ * VRFs
+ * VLAN pools
+ * Attachable entity profiles
+ * Physical domains

+How we can create all these objects if we must align with the process defined above?

 ## Solution

 In order to support this workflow, a simplified web user interface that abstract all the objects that